 - Greater corporate transparency by rewarding companies that disclose greenhouse gas (GHG) emissions with a 10% boost in index weight; and

 The S&P Global Carbon Efficient Index Series is designed to measure financial markets worldwide and offers market participants the opportunity to reduce their exposure to carbon risk.
-The methodology is also sector neutral, amounting to a carbon reduction of 20%-50% relative to the benchmarks, with less than 0.55% of tracking error and comparable returns, thereby demonstrating that there need not be an inherent trade-off between investment performance and decarbonization.
+The methodology is also sector neutral, amounting to a carbon reduction of 20%-60% relative to the underlying benchmarks, with low tracking errors and comparable returns, thereby demonstrating that there need not be an inherent trade-off between investment performance and decarbonization.
 In theory, the carbon performance of the S&P Global Efficient Carbon Index Series should further improve over the long term, as companies adapt their behavior and as the indices continue to grow in popularity among market participants.
 Indeed, our initial results to date suggest that they are already heading in that direction.